Lur1an/streameroo/README.md

 - Provides `ChannelExt` for slightly more convenient publishing of events

 ### Whats missing?
-- Batch consuming/acknowledging to maximize throughput. `streameroo` currently runs on a single `Channel`.
-(You can initialize multiple instances of `Streameroo` with different channels)
+- Batch consuming/acknowledging to maximize throughput. `streameroo` currently runs on a single `Channel`, (You can initialize multiple instances of `Streameroo` with different channels) and also doesn't support message batching & batch acks

 ### Quickstart
 Create a struct for the event you want to handle.
 If you are using common formats like JSON, MsgPack or other support formats by `streameroo` all you need is a `DeserializeOwned` implementing `struct`.